P403n1x87/austin-python/README.md

 # Compatibility

-The `austin-python` package is tested on Linux, macOS and Windows with Python 3.7-3.11.
+The latest `austin-python` package is tested on Linux, macOS and Windows with Python 3.8-3.12.

 # Documentation